lilitmovsisyan/combo_pa_lilit/README.md

 1. Scaleup: Edit preset scales/users and remove Test dummy user.
 2. 'lilit': link to CV and contact info

-(check iniviual app repos for more ideas for improving the apps)
+(check iniviual app repos, 'scaleup' and 'peacock', for more ideas for improving the apps)